opticdev/optic/docs/designer/concepts.md

 - `Map[String, T]`
 - `Any`

 You can also reference any other concept by pressing `Select Concept`.
-In the editor you'll see the typename as the concept you reference.
+In the editor you will see the typename as the concept you reference.

-There is also an `OR` union type that allow you to assign a type ...add details here
+There is also an `OR` union type that will allow you to assign a type ...add details here

 ## Objects